The Continuous Subsolution Problem for Complex Hessian Equations: Mass estimates for Hessian measures

 \section{Mass estimates for Hessian measures}

-For the proof of Theorem 2, we will use the same method as in \cite{BZ20} which was inspired by an idea in \cite{KN19}.
-However, since our measure has not a compact support nor a bounded mass, we need to use the control on the behaviour of the mass of the $m$-Hessian of the subsolution close to the boundary, given by Lemma \ref{lem:ComparisonIneq}.
+For the proof of Theorem 2, we will use the same method as in \cite{BZ20} which was inspired by an idea in \cite{KN20b}.
+However, since our measure does not have a compact support nor a bounded mass, we need to use the control on the behaviour of the mass of the $m$-Hessian measure of the subsolution close to the boundary, given by Lemma \ref{lem:ComparisonIneq}.